raydebug/form-builder/README.md

 - ✅ Test coverage for core functionality
 - ✅ Pages identified by names instead of numbers for better usability
 - ✅ **NEW**: Dual add buttons feature with comprehensive E2E testing (14/14 tests passing)
-- ✅ **NEW**: Compact FormTree display with descriptive component type icons
+- ✅ **NEW**: Hierarchical FormTree display with checkboxes and proper indentation

 ## Architecture